TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

   Stores visuals, such as screenshots of the dashboard, to enhance project understanding.

 - **📜 LICENSE/**:
-  Specifies the licensing details for the project (e.g., MIT License).
+  Specifies the licensing details for the project (MIT License).

 - **📚 project-documentation/**:
 A professionally formatted PDF covering all aspects of your project, from objectives to recommendations.
 It's like having a comprehensive project report at your disposal! 📊